stwelebny/shellm/README.md

 # shellm
 <H2> shellm - Linux Terminal Client for ChatGPT.</H2>

 <DIV>Features a universal Linux commandline tool for ChatGPT.
 It can be considered for DevOps or AI-backed automation tasks.
-You can ask ChatGPT to condfigure your software or search something or even access the internet to assist you.</DIV>
+You can ask ChatGPT to configure your software or search something or even access the internet to assist you.</DIV>
 </BR>
 <B> ATTENTION:The AI gets access to your operating system with all rights of the user that started the client. shellm asks before it executes a command, but it is still recommendable to run it with limited user rights or in safe environments, e.g. sandboxed.</B>
 </BR>